Akil Baddoo Preview, Player Props: Tigers vs. Yankees

-After batting .214 with a home run, five walks and an RBI in his past 10 games, Akil Baddoo and the Detroit Tigers take on the New York Yankees (who will hand the ball to Gerrit Cole) at 7:05 PM ET on Tuesday.
+After hitting .250 with a home run, four walks and an RBI in his past 10 games, Akil Baddoo and the Detroit Tigers take on the New York Yankees (who will hand the ball to Clarke Schmidt) at 7:05 PM ET on Wednesday.

-He reached base in both of his plate appearances in his most recent game against the White Sox.
+In his most recent game he had a one-hit showing (1-for-4) against the Yankees.

 Akil Baddoo Game Info & Props vs. the Yankees